NathanDennis/NathanDennis/README.md

 After the last couple of years travelling ✈ and learning to code 👓, I'm now trying to progress my journey in the tech world and work with forward thinking companies on exciting and challenging projects 🙏.

 - 🔭 I’m currently working on a mobile app for a popular cloud hosting service, custom Twitch & Discord bots as well as setting up a Raspberry Pi cluster to learn about load balancing and distributed systems on a small scale
-- 🌱 I’m currently learning GoLang, Docker, Redis, AWS, GraphQL, testing
+- 🌱 I’m currently learning GoLang, Docker, NGINX and HTTP benchmarking
 - 💬 Ask me about anything code, gaming, dogs, Iceland or pizza related
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nathdennis/) | nathdennis@googlemail.com
-- ⚡ Fun fact: Stephen King and Jules Verne are my favourite authors
+- ⚡ Fun fact: I'm involved in the [Eddie Jaoude open source community](https://eddiejaoudecommunity.github.io/)

 <br />